abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     image_alt: App preview on a phone and tablet
     title: 'Get your strategy for digital change right, and make it happen.'
     content: >
-      Whether you're just starting out, or taking it to the next level, we have a wealth of experience to support your digital change journey.
+      We support your digital change journey, whether you're just starting out, or taking it to the next level.
     actions:
       - label: Get in touch
         url: /contact